-The two fractions can be reduced to simplest form by cross canceling out each other’s numerator and denominator.
+To reduce a fraction, it is the numerator and the denominator that are cross cancelled.
 Upon reduction of the fractions, the bottom and top numbers are then multiplied to get the final answer.

 Dividing fractions when reducing them to the simplest form.

 Begin by flipping the second fraction from 7/8 to 8/7.
-Then replace the division sign with the multiplication sign and carry out the operation.
+Multiply the fractions.
 The results obtained which is 24/63 can further be reduced.
 The common factor of the resulting fraction is 3, divide both of them by it.

 As always, flip the second fraction and the change the division sign.
-36/45 and 15/18 can be reduced through cross canceling.
+The resulting fractions can further be reduced by cross cancelling.
 Both 36(top number for the first fraction) and 18 (bottom part of the second fraction) have one common factor which is 18.
 Cross canceling is now done for the numerator of the second fraction (15) and the denominator of the first fraction (45).
-The last part is to multiply the resulting fractions.
+You are now multiplying 2/3 and 1/1.